NeuraLegion/shainet/README.md

-# SHAInet

-SHAInet - stands for Super Human Artificial Intelligence network a neural network in pure [Crystal](https://crystal-lang.org/)
+## SHAInet - A neural network in pure [Crystal](https://crystal-lang.org/)

-This is a free-time project, happily hosted by BrightSec that was created as part of some internal research.
-We started it with research in mind, rather than production, and just kept going, also thanks to members of the community.

-The original version of SHAInet was created with the goal of testing biologically inspired neural networks, but it has since evolved into a more general-purpose neural network library.

-The latest versions of SHAInet are designed to be used for training and running neural networks, with a focus on simplicity and ease of use.
-It supports various types of layers, activation functions, and training algorithms.
+SHAInet (Super Human Artificial Intelligence Network) is a neural network library written in pure [Crystal](https://crystal-lang.org/).
+Originally created for biologically inspired neural network research, it has evolved into a general-purpose library for training and running neural networks, with a focus on simplicity and ease of use.

+---

+## Features

+- CPU and GPU (CUDA) support
+- Multiple layer types and activation functions
+- Various training algorithms (SGD, Adam, iRprop+, etc.)
+- Streaming data support for large datasets
+- PyTorch and HuggingFace model import
+- Transformer and modern NLP support

+---

 ## Installation

-Add this to your application's `shard.yml`:
+Add to your `shard.yml`:

 ```yaml
 dependencies: